cfu288/CellNeuro/Notes.md

         '''

         * **Channelopathies** - genetic mutations of ion channels
-        * Ca++ Channels are sometimes mutated can be truncated and lead to abnormal limb movement, nausea, headache, vertigo, brought by stress and stops after a few hours
+        * **Ca++ Channels are sometimes mutated** - can be truncated and lead to abnormal limb movement, nausea, headache, vertigo, brought by stress and stops after a few hours
-        * Na+ chnnel mutation can lead to seizures, one tpye is only in children, stops in puberty
+        * **Na+ channel mutation** - can lead to seizures, one tpye is only in children, stops in puberty
         * In muscle - **Myotonia congenita** - mutation of Cl- channel, Cl- channels keep Vm below threshold.
-When animal wants to carry out muscle action, muscle depolarizates and contracts, without proper Cl- function it keeps depolarizing and, "seizes up" and animal freezes
+When animal wants to carry out muscle action, muscle depolarizes and contracts, without proper Cl- function it keeps depolarizing and, "seizes up" and animal freezes
-        * AP Propogation
+        * AP Propagation
           * generated on one patch of membrane
           * + charge moves away from spot since it is repelled and natural diffusion
-          * Ap is generated nearby because AP at first site is still in refractory period, AP at section 2 cannot go back to 1, propogates down the axon instead.
+          * AP is generated nearby because AP at first site is still in refractory period, AP at section 2 cannot go back to 1, propagates down the axon instead.
           * How quickly the AP can move depends on how easily charges can move within it
-            * internal resistance of the cytoplasm is _Ri_
+            * **internal resistance of the cytoplasm** - is _Ri_
-            * Larger diamater, lower resistance
+            * Larger diameter, lower resistance
             * Squids have large axons to conduct AP's rapidly
             * Giant axons are fast as well
           * speed also depends on leakage
             * leaky membrane, charges are lost and dont move as fast
-            * leaky membrane is one with plenty of open ion channels got charges to exiy
+            * leaky membrane is one with plenty of open ion channels got charges to exit
-            * conductance g is hight _Rm_ = 1/g_m
+            * **conductance g is hight Rm** _Rm_ = 1/g_m
-          * the distance a given charge in Vm can travel before declining to a certain level is the _length constant_ lambda = sqrt(Rm/Ri)
+          * **length constant (lambda)** - the distance a given charge in Vm can travel before declining to a certain level, lambda = sqrt(Rm/Ri)
             * how far an AP spreads
             * lambda is the distance the charge in Vm can travel before it declines to Ve of it original value.
             * (graph) at 0, inject current and change Vm (exponential decline on either side)